Opisthopatus: Reproduction

-The number of legs in this genus range from 16 pairs (e.g., in O. cinctipes) to 18 pairs (in O. roseus).
 Mothers in this genus give birth to live young.
 In particular, this genus exhibits matrotrophic viviparity, that is, mothers in this genus retain eggs in their uteri and supply nourishment to their embryos, but without any placenta.
+The young are born tail first, one or two at a time.
+The young resemble adults in form but are smaller.

 Species

 The genus contains the following species: